PennyLaneAI/pennylane/doc/tutorials/pytorch_noise.rst

         loss.backward()
         opt.step()

-When using a classical QNode interface that supports GPUs, the QNode will automatically copy any tensors arguments to the CPU, before applying them on the specified quantum device.
-Once done, it will return a tensor containing the QNode result, and automatically copy it back to the GPU for additional classical processing.
+When using a classical interface that supports GPUs, the QNode will automatically copy any tensor arguments to the CPU, before applying them on the specified quantum device.
+Once done, it will return a tensor containing the QNode result, and automatically copy it back to the GPU for any further classical processing.

 .. note:: For more details on the PyTorch interface, see :ref:`torch_qnode`.